 - “Which clients generated the most revenue?”

-- “What’s the next logical step for growth?”
+- “What’s the next logical step to increase sales?”

 - “Which assets will my team need to support the next stage of growth?”